rbrastad/data-PULL/README.md

     }

-# Example and feature application
+# Examples and feature application

 An example application is created to testing purpose from the examples.
 The application can be downloaded and installed on a test server: